BEST MONEY SITES

 The Consumerist.
 Owned by Consumers Union, the publisher of Consumer Reports, this irreverent site alerts readers to scams, customer-service nightmares, great deals and money-saving opportunities.

 ConsumerMan.
-Herb Weisman is an Emmy-winning consumer reporter whose 25 years of experience show in every blog post—he gets the details right, and weighs in with his sensible “my two cents.”
+Herb Weisman is an Emmy-winning consumer reporter whose decades of experience show in every blog post—he gets the details right, and weighs in with his sensible “my two cents.”

 Edmunds.com.
 There are plenty of car price research sites on the Web, but Edmunds distinguishes itself with the True Cost to Own feature as well as in-depth articles such as the must-read “Confessions of a Car Salesman.”
 If you’re in the market for a new car, you also should check out Truecar.com, which shows you prices other drivers have paid for cars recently.